 Ash Wednesday marks the beginning of Lent, the 40 days of preparation for the Easter season when Christians are called to deepen their spiritual lives through the practices of fasting, prayer, and almsgiving.
 The belief is that our consistent participation in these practices — like exercise we do for our physical health — improves our spiritual well-being by stripping away all that is unnecessary and becoming more mindful of how God is working in our lives.
 Challenge yourself this year, and go beyond the usual practice of “giving up” something.
 Now is a great time to take stock of your spiritual life and to grow in it.
 Not sure where to start?
 Check out these 25 ideas:

-1. Make a commitment to read the Sunday scriptures before you go to Mass.
+1. Make a commitment to read the Sunday scriptures before Sunday Mass.
 In the same way that reading up on football players, opposing teams, and coaching strategies will help you experience a game more fully, familiarizing yourself with the readings ahead of time will help you experience them in a deeper way on Sunday.

-2. Use Busted Halo’s Lenten-themed Daily Jolts and MicroChallenges to find new ways to practice the disciplines of fasting, prayer, and almsgiving.
+2. Use Busted Halo’s Lent Calendar, filled with Lenten-themed Daily Jolts and MicroChallenges to find new ways to practice the disciplines of fasting, prayer, and almsgiving.
 Each day of Lent, we’ll offer an inspirational quote paired with a practical, challenging task that you can do that day to help keep your spiritual life on point.
-You can find these challenges on our website or follow us on Facebook or Twitter.
+You can also find these challenges on our website, or when you follow us on Facebook or Twitter.

 4. Think about what you usually spend your money on.
 Do you buy too many clothes?
 Spend too much on dinner out?
 Pick one type of expenditure that you’ll “fast” from during Lent, and then give the money you would usually spend to a local charity.